Borough of Rossendale: Sports and entertainment

 Three Rossendale towns have cricket clubs in the Lancashire League – Bacup, Haslingden and Rawtenstall.
 The overseas professionals who are associated with the League have therefore often lived in the Rossendale Valley.
 For example, Everton Weekes was long associated with Bacup; Clive Lloyd with Haslingden.
 Edenfield Cricket Club are also associated with the Lancashire League but only participate in the leagues T/20 competition.

 Rossendale rugby club for many years had been a small rugby union club playing in the lower leagues, but in recent years the club has gained two promotions to take them into Regional 1 North West.
 Notable players such as Daniel Collins, Dave Wood and Tim Fourie now play at the valley side.

 The area's only semi-pro non league football team are Bacup Borough F.C. who play their home games at West View and are members of the North West Counties League Division One.
 The area's other major non league side Rossendale United, who played their home games at nearby Newchurch near Rawtenstall, folded in 2011.
 The only other semi-pro team from the Rossendale area are Ramsbottom United who play in the Northern Premier League Division One North.
 Previously there had been Haslingden F.C., playing at Ewood Bridge, on the outskirts of Haslingden, until they folded in 1998.
 Their ground was later used briefly by Stand Athletic F.C. before they vacated and moved back to Whitefield in Greater Manchester.
-Other clubs around the Rossendale area are all from Step 7 (Level 11) and below, and so playing in various leagues at this level – the West Lancashire Football League (Haslingden St Mary's), East Lancashire League (Stacksteads St Joseph's, Water FC), Lancashire Amateur League (Rossendale FC, Whitworth Valley, Valley United).
+Other clubs around the Rossendale area are all from Step 7 (Level 11) and below, and so playing in various leagues at this level – the West Lancashire Football League (Rossendale FC & Haslingden St Mary's), East Lancashire League (Stacksteads St Joseph's, Water FC), Lancashire Amateur League (Rossendale FC, Whitworth Valley, Valley United).